 Mosquitto is a popular MQTT (Message Queuing Telemetry Transport) broker, a lightweight and efficient messaging protocol ideal for the Internet of Things (IoT).

-• Lightweight and Efficient: Ideal for resource-constrained devices like the Raspberry Pi.
+- Lightweight and efficient: Ideal for resource-limited devices like the Raspberry Pi.

-• Ease of Configuration: Allows for easy configuration of communication between devices.
+- Easy Configuration: Allows easy configuration of communication between devices.

-If you don’t know what MQTT is or want to learn more about this widely used protocol in IoT, here’s a link 👇.
+If you don’t know what MQTT is or want to learn more about this widely used protocol in IoT, I leave this link here for you 👇.

 To install Mosquitto on Raspberry Pi, we simply use the apt package manager.
-We open a terminal and run the following command:
+Open a terminal and run the following command:

 sudo apt install mosquitto mosquitto-clients